Painting process (wip)

 Here it is again.
 Now a rough outline, after 8 hours:

-From the small images it's not easy to tell the difference between the last three versions of the painting.
+From the small images it's not easy to tell the difference between some versions of the painting.
 That's because the main composition has not been changed.
 In fact, all buildings in the left side of the painting have been re-painted.
 As the colours "before" and "after" are similar it's not obvious what has happened.
 Also, a lot of details that are too small to be visible on such a small image has been painted.

 Finally, here is a photo of the buildings I'm painting: